 As a warning, this place can get very, very busy!
 If your visit is one with photography in mind, sunset and sunrise both add gorgeous light and come with the bonus feature of smaller crowds.
 However, no matter when you visit, it’s definitely one of the best things to do on the Big Island.

 If you were impressed by the black sand beach of Punalu’u, you may be even more eager to explore the GREEN sand beach of Papakolea.
 However, these beautiful, one-of-a-kind olive sands must be earned!

-Access to this remote beach is extremely limited and requires either a hot, 2.5 mile hike in, a crazy drive that needing an incredibly high clearance vehicle, or a $10 per person fee for a lift in.
+Access to this remote beach is extremely limited.
+It requires either a hot, 2.5 mile hike in, a crazy drive that needs an incredibly high clearance vehicle, or a $10 per person fee for a lift in.
 Although the green tint of the sand isn’t easily captured on camera, this unique natural phenomenon is a must-see for any photographer visiting the Big Island.

 Waipiʻo Valley & Beach